Brennan-VanderLaan/tokus-tangent/Readme.md

 It looks like this is a simple callback hook system so that should play nicely with the module setup.

+On the webclient I want to find out if multicast is the right approach to sending the same stream to many people, although this may not be an issue at all considering I don't expect heavy adoption.

 #### Compression

 We probably need to compress the audio data.
 That needs research / can be implemented when this moves towards living in the web instead of as a local project.
+It also may be neat to offer the ability to use common compression algorithms intentionally as that may yield interesting effects on the sound.

+Need to look into what the licenses are around those, if they are open that could be a lot of fun.